istio/istio.io/content/en/docs/setup/additional-setup/external-istiod/index.md

 ### Setup the external control plane cluster

-1. Install istio using the default profile on the external control plane cluster in the istio-system namespace.
+1. Install Istio using the default profile on the external control plane cluster in the istio-system namespace.

 {{< text bash >}}
 $ cat <<EOF > external-cp.yaml